 10.4 Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality

-Read more about wellbeing in our supply chain on page 57 of the Annual Report 2023/24.
+Read more about programmes in our supply chain on pages 78-81 of the Annual Report 2024/25.

 4.4 By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship